Here’s the only local flying fox we saw close up, resting beneath its perch outside a restaurant in the hills between Mt Agung and Ubud.

 The lovely golden fur was enough to alert me to the fact that it wasn’t a species we have here in Australia but discovering its identity wasn’t easy: Wikipedia tells us that there are at least 60 species worldwide but few online resources go into any more detail.

-In the end I consulted yet another of my Friendly Local Experts (thanks again!) who said it looked like, “Pteropus vampyrus, the common species across Malaysia and Indonesia,” adding that, “the colour on this one is consistent with it being a youngish female; adult males are very dark below, even more so than on upper parts,” and that this is one of the largest species of flying fox; its two common names in English, Great Flying Fox and Malaysian Flying Fox, make perfect sense.
+In the end I consulted yet another of my Friendly Local Experts (thanks again!) who said it looked like, “Pteropus vampyrus, the common species across Malaysia and Indonesia,” adding that, “the colour on this one is consistent with it being a youngish female; adult males are very dark below, even more so than on upper parts,” and that its two common names in English, Great Flying Fox and Malaysian Flying Fox, are entirely appropriate because this is one of the largest species of flying fox.

 As another friend noted, ‘vampire’ is a very unfortunate species name when the animals [already] have enough trouble getting people to love them.